Bankruptcy Filing in Georgia: Extending Time for Filing Discharge Objections

-The legal brief below is a real brief that I submitted to the bankruptcy court in the Atlanta division of the Northern District of Georgia court in response to a creditor’s motion to extend the deadline to determine the ability to discharge in bankruptcy for an additional 2 months in my client’s Chapter 7 case.
+The legal brief below is a real brief regarding an actual bankruptcy filing in Georgia.
+I submitted this to the bankruptcy court in the Atlanta division of the Northern District of Georgia court in response to a creditor’s motion to extend the deadline to determine the ability to discharge in bankruptcy for an additional 2 months in my client’s Chapter 7 case.
 On the date of the hearing on this matter, which occurred the day before the deadline to file the objection (or, the adversary proceeding), the judge gave the creditor 6 additional days to file the objection.
 The creditor failed to file an objection in a timely fashion and sought an additional extension, which the court denied.
 Interestingly enough, after my client received a successful discharge of her case, this particular creditor contacted my client in violation of the court’s discharge in bankruptcy order, a matter that we will be litigating in bankruptcy court.

 COMES NOW, DEBTOR, and, by and through her undersigned counsel, files this her Response in Opposition to CREDITOR’S (hereinafter referred to as “Movant”) Motion to Extend Time to Object to Dischargeability and shows this Honorable Court the following: